 Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

-You read the title correctly, it is not one coat that we are presenting to you, but two!
+You read the title correctly, we're not presenting one coat to you, but two!

 Coat #1: a companion that will follow you everywhere thanks to its Austrian wool and Climashield.